GlyTwin: Digital Twin for Glucose Control in Type 1 Diabetes Through Optimal Behavioral Modifications Using Patient-Centric Counterfactuals: Introduction

 \section{Introduction}

-Type 1 diabetes (T1D) has a significant economic burden.
+\IEEEPARstart{T}{ype} 1 diabetes (T1D) has a significant economic burden.
 In 2018, a person with T1D spent \$25,652 annually on diabetes management \cite{Reynolds2023CostAU} in the United States.
-Because patient's body does not produce any insulin, patients with T1D require insulin treatment to survive.
-However, insulin dosing is very complicated and requires constant decision-making by the patient to decide on appropriate timing and amount of food intake and insulin administration.
-As a result, patients often experience abnormal glucose events such as hyperglycemia.
-Postprandial hyperglycemia is an adverse health event that occurs when the blood glucose concentration exceeds 180 mg / dL (or 10 mmol / L) during the 2--hour period after a meal \cite{ElSayed20226GT}.
-Individuals with T1D often face challenges in the management of postprandial hyperglycemia that complicates the disease over time.

-Maintaining good glycemic control without significant hyperglycemia and hypoglycemia is challenging.
+As the body does not produce any insulin, individuals with T1D require insulin treatment to survive.
+However, insulin dosing is complicated and requires constant decision-making by the end-user or technology regarding the amount of meal intake \cite{Arefeen2025MealMeterUM}, as well as the appropriate timing and dosage of insulin administration.
+As a result, individuals with T1D often experience abnormal glucose events, such as hypoglycemia and hyperglycemia, which occur when blood glucose levels fall below 70 mg/dL or rise above 180 mg/dL, respectively \cite{ElSayed20226GT}.
+Individuals with T1D often face challenges in glucose control that complicate the disease over time.
+Maintaining within-target glycemic range without significant hyperglycemia and hypoglycemia is challenging.
 Even with the advent of continuous glucose monitor (CGM) and automated insulin delivery (AID) systems, only 64.1\% of individuals with T1D using both technologies are able to achieve the recommended glycemic targets \cite{Sherr2024SevereHA}.
-Nonetheless, AI driven interventions to target dysglycemia have potential to improve HbA1C, insulin resistance, glycemic control and reduce the burden of disease in patients with diabetes \cite{Shamanna2024OneyearOO, Guan2023ArtificialII}.
+Nonetheless, AI-driven interventions targeting dysglycemia have the potential to improve HbA1c, insulin resistance, fasting glucose, glycemic control, and promote weight loss, as well as reduce the disease burden in individuals with T1D \cite{Shamanna2024OneyearOO, Lee2023AnID}.